eclipse-scava/scava-datasets/docs/datasets_privacy.md

 ## Introduction

-This document presents the datasets generated for Scava, and discusses the implications it has regarding privacy and the associated regulation.
+This document presents the datasets generated for Scava, discusses the implications it has regarding privacy, and describes what has been achieved to ensure data is safe.

-All datasets are anonymised: fields that identify individuals or companies either directly or indirectly have been transformed using the [Anonymise::Utility Perl module]().
+All datasets are anonymised: fields that could be used to identify individuals or companies either directly or indirectly have been transformed using the [Anonymise::Utility Perl module](https://github.com/borisbaldassari/data-anonymiser).

+The intended audience of the datasets is composed of:

+* Research laboratories, mainly in the field of software engineering.
+* Software engineering practitioners, who may find useful to have real-world examples of software development projects.

+Should one have questions or remarks on the datasets, please [feel free to contact us](https://www.crossminer.org/contact).
+All cases related to privacy will be handled with utmost diligence.

 ## Description of the datasets

-There are three types of datasets generated, each with its schema and specific attributes.
-The first step is to describe the various datasets and their attributes, and identify what field could pose a threat to privacy.
+There are three types of datasets generated, each with its specific schema and attributes.
+The first step to preserve privacy is to describe the various datasets and their attributes, and identify what field could pose a threat.

 ### AERI stacktraces

-The AERI stacktraces dataset contains information about exceptions encountered by users in the Eclipse IDE.
-It includes data about the exception itself, and the environment where it happened:
+The [AERI stacktraces dataset](http://download.eclipse.org/scava/datasets/aeri_stacktraces/aeri_stacktraces.html) contains information about exceptions encountered by users in the Eclipse IDE.
+It includes data about the exception itself, and the environment where it happened.

+The [incidents dataset](../datasets/aeri_stacktraces/aeri_stacktraces.html#format-incidents) offers the following attributes:

 * **Message** (String) A short text summarising the error.
 * **Code** (Integer) The numeric status code logged with the error.